• Skip to primary navigation

 Smooth mostaccioli noodles have no ridges on the outside, but they still manage to hold onto a great deal of sauce, especially when it is baked into every bite.
 In a casserole, these noodles do an excellent job of soaking up all the flavor.

 If you are on the hunt for the perfect dinner to feed the whole family, bring to a friend in need, or enjoy on a busy weeknight, this mostaccioli pasta bake is a clear winner!
 Be sure to grab a loaf of bread so you can mop up any sauce with it.
-The differences between bread favorites French Bread Vs Italian Bread are explained in my article.
+For a chicken version of a pasta casserole, try this Chicken Spaghetti casserole.

 Recipe Origins + History of Mostaccioli